-Additional Details

-Subject/Course Level: Astronomy/Undergraduate

-Grading/Final exam status: Letter grade.
+Additional Details Subject/Course Level: Astronomy/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.

-Instructors: Marcy, Militzer

-Also listed as: EPS W12

-ASTRON C13 Origins: from the Big Bang to the Emergence of Humans 4

-Units

-This course will cover our modern scientific understanding of origins, from the Big Bang to the formation of planets like Earth, evolution by natural selection, the genetic basis of evolution, and the emergence of humans.
+Instructors: Marcy, Militzer Also listed as: EPS W12 The Planets: Read Less [-] ASTRON C13 Origins: from the Big Bang to the Emergence of Humans 4 Units Terms offered: Fall 2016, Fall 2014, Fall 2013 This course will cover our modern scientific understanding of origins, from the Big Bang to the formation of planets like Earth, evolution by natural selection, the genetic basis of evolution, and the emergence of humans.
 These ideas are of great intrinsic scientific importance and also have far reaching implications for other aspects of people's lives (e.g., philosophical, religious, and political).
 A major theme will be the scientific method and how we know what we know.

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of

-discussion per week
+Origins: from the Big Bang to the Emergence of Humans: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of discussion per week Additional Details Subject/Course Level: Astronomy/Undergraduate Grading/Final exam status: Letter grade.

-Additional Details

-Subject/Course Level: Astronomy/Undergraduate

-Grading/Final exam status: Letter grade.
 Final exam required.

-Instructors: Marshall, Quataert

-Also listed as: INTEGBI C13

-ASTRON 24 Freshman Seminars 1 Unit

-The Berkeley Seminar Program has been designed to provide new students with the opportunity to explore an intellectual topic with a faculty member in a small-seminar setting.
+Instructors: Marshall, Quataert Also listed as: INTEGBI C13 Origins: from the Big Bang to the Emergence of Humans: Read Less [-] ASTRON 24 Freshman Seminars 1 Unit Terms offered: Fall 2015, Fall 2011, Spring 2011 The Berkeley Seminar Program has been designed to provide new students with the opportunity to explore an intellectual topic with a faculty member in a small-seminar setting.
 Berkeley Seminars are offered in all campus departments, and topics vary from department to department and semester to semester.

-Rules & Requirements

-Repeat rules: Course may be repeated for credit as topic varies.
+Freshman Seminars: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit as topic varies.
 Course may be repeated for credit when topic changes.

-Hours & Format

-Fall and/or spring: 15 weeks - 1 hour of seminar per week

-Additional Details

-Subject/Course Level: Astronomy/Undergraduate

-Grading/Final exam status: The grading option will be decided by the instructor when the class is offered.
+Hours & Format Fall and/or spring: 15 weeks - 1 hour of seminar per week Additional Details Subject/Course Level: Astronomy/Undergraduate Grading/Final exam status: The grading option will be decided by the instructor when the class is offered.
 Final exam required.

-ASTRON 39 Seminar 1.5 Unit

-A small-size undergraduate seminar exploring one astronomical topic in depth.
+Freshman Seminars: Read Less [-] ASTRON 39 Seminar 1.5 Unit Terms offered: Spring 2011, Spring 2008, Spring 2007 A small-size undergraduate seminar exploring one astronomical topic in depth.
 Students are responsible for much of the presentation.

-Hours & Format

-Fall and/or spring: 15 weeks - 2 hours of seminar per week

-Additional Details

-Subject/Course Level: Astronomy/Undergraduate

-Grading/Final exam status: The grading option will be decided by the instructor when the class is offered.
+Seminar: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 2 hours of seminar per week Additional Details Subject/Course Level: Astronomy/Undergraduate Grading/Final exam status: The grading option will be decided by the instructor when the class is offered.
 Final exam required.

-Instructors: Basri, Filippenko, Davis

-ASTRON 84 Sophomore Seminar 1 or 2 Units

-Sophomore seminars are small interactive courses offered by faculty members in departments all across the campus.
+Instructors: Basri, Filippenko, Davis Seminar: Read Less [-] ASTRON 84 Sophomore Seminar 1 or 2 Units Terms offered: Spring 2017, Fall 2016, Fall 2015 Sophomore seminars are small interactive courses offered by faculty members in departments all across the campus.
 Sophomore seminars offer opportunity for close, regular intellectual contact between faculty members and students in the crucial second year.
 The topics vary from department to department and semester to semester.
 Enrollment limited to 15 sophomores.

-Rules & Requirements

-Prerequisites: At discretion of instructor

-Repeat rules: Course may be repeated for credit as topic varies.
+Sophomore Seminar: Read More [+] Rules & Requirements Prerequisites: At discretion of instructor Repeat rules: Course may be repeated for credit as topic varies.
 Course may be repeated for credit when topic changes.

-Hours & Format

-Fall and/or spring:
+Hours & Format Fall and/or spring: